Nowp/MIDI-Visualizer/README.md

 ### Set up a virtual MIDI device (Optional)

-If you don't have any MIDI device that is usable on your computer, you will definitely need this for testing purposes.
+If you don't have any MIDI device that is usable on your computer, you will definitely need this for testing.

 #### Windows
 1) Download a virtual MIDI device ([VMPK](https://vmpk.sourceforge.io/) for example).